 The Samsung 970 Evo delivers sequential read speeds of up to 3,400MB/s and write speeds of 2,500MB/s (that's megabytes per second).
 It's not quite as fast as the more expensive 970 Pro line, or some exotic PCIe flash solutions, but you likely won't notice the difference.
 More importantly, you won't be spending a whole lot of time looking at loading screens.

-You could save money by sticking with a slower SATA SSD—the Crucial MX500 1TB for instance costs about $180 less.
+You could save money by sticking with a slower SATA SSD—the Crucial MX500 1TB, for instance, costs about $80 less.
 If you're only worried about gaming performance, you generally won't notice the difference between a modest SATA SSD and an NVMe drive (until you verify a large game install in Steam).

-Another option would be to stick with a 500GB 970 Evo as your boot drive, and then use a large HDD for archival purposes, including games you aren't actively playing any longer.
-With utilities like Steam Library Manager, you can easily move things back and forth between fast and slow storage over time.
-We'd rather ditch spinning disks completely, or at least avoid them as much as possible, which is sort of the point of a high-end build.
+Another option would be to stick with a 500GB 970 Evo as your boot drive and then use a large HDD for archival purposes, including games you aren't actively playing any longer.
+With utilities like Steam Library Manager, you can quickly move things back and forth between fast and slow storage over time.
+We'd instead ditch spinning disks altogether, or at least avoid them as much as possible, which is sort of the point of a high-end build.
 You could also use PrimoCache to set aside part of your SSD as a cache, which is something we'll be testing in the future.
 If you need more, here is the best SSD for gaming guide.

-PC cases aren't simple gray boxes anymore, they've become increasingly complicated.
-Modularity is great, and good cable management with a separate PSU partition is almost compulsory, as there's nothing like a tidy build with all the cables routed neatly out of the way.
-Things we don't really like (other than for aesthetic purposes): small cases that are a pain to set up and run hotter.
+PC cases aren't simple gray boxes anymore; they've become increasingly complicated.
+Modularity is excellent, and excellent cable management with a separate PSU partition is almost compulsory, as there's nothing like a tidy build with all the cables routed neatly out of the way.
+Things we don't like (other than for aesthetic purposes): small cases that are a pain to set up and run hotter.

-NZXT's H-series has some great cases, and the new H500 / H500i has nearly everything we could want.
+NZXT's H-series has some exceptional cases, and the new H500 / H500i has nearly everything we could want.
+(Here's a breakdown of the H500 vs. H500i.)
 Not only does it have an understated kind of beauty, but it's available in white or black, with several color accent options.
 Airflow is decent, and there are plenty of options for routing cables, storing SSDs, and more, with room for up to a 280mm radiator in the front.

-Cases are highly subjective, however, and our previous pick, the Cooler Master MasterCase 5, remains a great option that's geared toward tweaking and liquid cooling.
+Cases are highly subjective, however, and our previous pick, the Cooler Master MasterCase 5, remains a great option that leans toward tweaking and liquid cooling.
 If you're looking for something a bit flashier, or just want other ideas, check our best mid-tower case and best full-tower case guides.

-We've opted for a 240mm cooler, with two fans, which should be more than enough for the Core i7-9700K processor's heat generation.
+We've opted for a 240mm cooler with two fans, which is just about enough to keep the Core i7 10700K processor's heat in check.
 That also gives us a bit of breathing room when it comes time to install the radiator in a case.
-Larger 280mm radiators would fit our case, but can be a tight fit even in large and spacious cases, so the ML240R is a bit easier to work with.
+Larger 280mm radiators would fit our case but can be a tight fit even in large and spacious cases, so the ML240R is more accessible.